arthur-hagopian/CP2K_Theory/water_molecule/results.md

 </p>

 <p align="center">
-  Figure 2 — PDOS of an isolated H₂O molecule.
-Energies are referenced to the Fermi level.</em>
+  Figure 2 — PDOS (projected per orbital-type) of an isolated H₂O molecule for (left) O, and (right) H atoms.
 </p>

 - The **occupied molecular orbitals** (e.g. 1b₂, 3a₁, 1b₁) appear at negative energies relative to the Fermi level and are dominated by **O p-character**, as expected for water.